 If you could change one thing about the music industry today and it would become universal, what would that be?

 Ed: it would be nice if people actually bought albums again instead of getting them for free.
 And while we’re at it, no more iPods.
 Vinyl only!!!!!

 I have seen you at several different venues from the Lincoln in Raleigh to the Mill in Iowa City.
 I have to ask, do you really have said picture of me dozing (passed out) at the Mill?

 Ed: I’m fairly certain our tour manager snapped a shot that night in IA. where that photo is, don’t know, but it DOES exist somewhere on some hard drive…

 Note: At the time of the interview I did not believe such a photo existed.
-Ed provided me with said photo.
 Indeed there I was passed out from drinking all afternoon before the show.
 I woke up for the encore.
-Eighteen later and I still regret missing a kick as gig.
-The photo has been placed back on the hard drive.
+I still regret missing the GIG.

 (The photo was not posted for sobrety’s sake -August 10, 2018)